D'Arcy Wentworth: Public life

-The Rum Corps officers controlled the prices of all imported commodities, and their monopoly over trading reaped enormous profits.
-Emancipated convicts, those who had served their time, no longer on Government rations, were unable to pay for necessities.
-If they provided labour to officers or wealthy settlers, they were exploited for negligible reward.
-Many went into debt or bankruptcy, abandoned their land grants or sold them cheaply to the officers and crowded back into Sydney Town to live or to await an opportunity to join a ship going home.

-Governor Hunter gave D’Arcy Wentworth permission to leave Norfolk Island, and he arrived back in Sydney on 5 March 1796.
+The second governor, Captain John Hunter, gave Wentworth permission to leave Norfolk Island, and he arrived back in Sydney on 5 March 1796.
 He had worked without a break for six years on the island.
 He received £40 a year as Superintendent of Convicts, but had not been paid for his work as Assistant Surgeon.
 His applications for leave and requests for his position to be regularised had been ignored.
 In London, Earl Fitzwilliam pursued the matter of payment for his service as Assistant Surgeon, and in 1798, as a result of his efforts, Wentworth was paid arrears of £160, for six years work.

-Soon after Wentworth’s return, Governor Hunter appointed him to Sydney Cove Hospital as an Assistant Surgeon, replacing Samuel Leeds, who had disqualified himself though drunkenness.
+Soon after Wentworth's return, Hunter appointed him to Sydney Cove Hospital as an Assistant Surgeon, replacing Samuel Leeds, who had disqualified himself though drunkenness.
 In Sydney, Hunter allowed several people, including Wentworth, to act as traders, in an attempt to break the power of the Rum Corps officers through competition, and to lower the price of commodities.
 On 11 May 1799, he appointed Wentworth Assistant Surgeon at Parramatta, in charge of the hospital there, replacing James Mileham, who was later court martialled for refusing to attend the settlers, free people, and others.